-Introverts in the Church by Adam S. McHugh (IVP Books, 2009) asks, “Can introverts thrive in the church?”
+Introverts in the Church: Finding Our Place in an Extroverted Culture by Adam S. McHugh (IVP Books, 2009) asks, “Can introverts thrive in the church?”
 The author begins with his own story, then quickly branches out to discuss recent research, draws on the experiences of others, reflects on biblical examples, and examines many different aspects of church life including spirituality, community, leadership, and evangelism.

 McHugh makes clear that he is addressing the “American partiality toward extroversion” particularly in the evangelical church.
 But what he says applies equally well here in Canada and to a broad spectrum of churches that would not at all identify themselves as evangelical.
 Wherever a church may be on the theological spectrum, relating with others can be intimidating and awkward for an introvert; what’s more, faithfulness, spiritual growth, and leadership tend to be defined with more extroverted qualities like being personable, relating well with others, spending time with people.